 The Collections Research Volunteer performs research on specific collections objects at the Lee-Fendall House Museum & Garden in support of its mission of preserving, maintaining, and interpreting the museum and its collection.
 Experience in historical research or art history research is required.

 Collections volunteers may work a flexible schedule, and it is expected that their research duties may take them offsite to other research facilities.
 They may also be able to perform some basic research and write reports from home.
 Expected time commitment is 6-8 hours per month.

 Gardening, Grounds, and Maintenance Volunteers

 The Lee-Fendall Museum is seeking volunteers to assist with the care and upkeep of its ½ acre garden and grounds.
 The garden is an important part of the museum’s rental, program, and events space.
 Volunteers have the opportunity to work outdoors and care for plants on their own schedule.
 Some prior gardening experience and knowledge is preferred.
-Volunteers who can provide tools are preferred.
 Routine duties include mowing, watering, raking leaves, trimming bushes, and tending flower beds.
 Work is available year round, as snow shoveling is needed during the winter.
 Special work days are scheduled periodically to tackle large projects.